tasharen/ngui/Assets/NGUI/ReadMe - 2.2.7.txt

 - NEW: UICamera.hoveredObject now works for touch events as well, and will always hold the result of the last Raycast.
 - FIX: Inventory example should work correctly in Unity 4.0.
 - FIX: Assortment of tweaks and fixes submitted by Andrew Osborne (community contribution).
+- FIX: Switching a mainTexture of a UITexture belonging to a clipped panel will now work properly.

 2.2.6:
 - NEW: Mouse and touch events now have an option to be clipped by the panel's clipping rect, just like widgets.